 Improved Resolution: Spend money.

 Saving money is hard.
 Fortunately, the Spokane region has plenty of places for you to shop with your hard-earned cash.
-For local variety, check out Golden Gem Mercantile, Wollnick’s General Store and Huckleberry Thicket in Post Falls.
-If clothes shopping is your thing, try Jema Lane Boutique, Veda Lux Boutique or LoLo Boutique.
+For local variety, check out Golden Gem Mercantile, or Wollnick’s General Store.
+If clothes shopping is your thing, try Jema Lane Boutique, or LoLo Boutique.
 For a full list of the Spokane region’s retail destinations, click here.